 Phishing Attacks- Guard Your Info

 IT threats are becoming more and more complex and creative.
-You have ransomware, major firms being hacked, and numerous scams.
-One of the fastest and most successful threats are phishing scams.
+With ransomware, major firms being hacked, and numerous scams, one of the fastest and most successful threats are phishing scams.

 If you think this couldn't happen to you, you're wrong.